Choosing Senior Living For Your Parents

 Some of the steps you’ll need to take include:

 - Plan for the move.
 Enlist help for moving day or hire a moving company to do the work.
-Keep in mind that some senior living communities have several floors, which means you’ll need to carry things up and down using the stairs or elevator.
+Keep in mind that some assisted living communities in Simi Valley have several floors, which means you’ll need to carry things up and down using the stairs or elevator.